 The following discussion of investments, including references to consolidated investments, excludes investments reported under "Assets of consolidated variable interest entities" on our consolidated balance sheets.
 Investments of VIEs support the repayment of VIE obligations and are not available to settle obligations of MBIA.
 Our AFS investments comprise high-quality fixed-income securities and short-term investments.

-Refer to "Note 7: Investments" in the Notes to Consolidated Financial Statements for detailed discussion about our investments.
+Refer to "Note 2: Significant Accounting Policies," and "Note 7: Investments" in the Notes to Consolidated Financial Statements for further information about our accounting policies and investments.